BMO Stadium: Boxing

-On August 17, 2019, Banc of California Stadium held its first boxing event, a World Boxing Organization junior featherweight title fight with Emanuel Navarrete successfully defending his title against Francisco De Vaca by 3rd round technical knockout.
+On August 17, 2019, Banc of California Stadium held its first boxing event, a WBO junior featherweight title fight with Emanuel Navarrete successfully defending his title against Francisco De Vaca by 3rd round technical knockout.
 The stadium held Austin McBroom vs. AnEsonGib on September 10, 2022, a professional crossover boxing event.

+The second professional boxing event to take place at the stadium was promoted by Golden Boy Promotions headlined by Gilberto 'Zurdo' Ramirez vs. Sullivan Barrera on July 9, 2021.
+The event also featured Joseph Diaz defeating Javier Fortuna.
+In the main event, Ramirez won via fourth round stoppage after dropping Barrera multiple times.

+The first event at the stadium under the name of BMO Stadium took place on August 4, 2024.
+The main event saw Terence Crawford move up to super welterweight and defeat Israil Madrimov via unanimous decision to win the WBA world title, becoming a four-weight world champion.
+The event was promoted under the Riyadh Season banner and was the first to take place outside of Saudi Arabia.

 Other events

 Concerts

 BMO Stadium is also designed to host concerts and other musical events.

-The stadium hosted KIIS-FM's Wango Tango concert on June 2, 2018.
+It hosted KIIS-FM's 2018 Wango Tango concert on June 2 of that year.
 Beck appeared in October 2018.

 Mumford & Sons brought their Delta Tour to the stadium on August 3, 2019.
-British heavy metal band Iron Maiden's Legacy of the Beast World Tour was announced for September 14, 2019 at the stadium as well.
+Iron Maiden's Legacy of the Beast World Tour was announced for September 14, 2019 at the stadium as well.

 The Rolling Loud hip-hop music festival was held at the stadium in 2018 and 2019.
-2018 performers included Post Malone, Lil Wayne, Cardi B, and Lil Uzi Vert.
-2019 performers included Chance the Rapper, Young Thug, Lil Baby, Future, A$AP Rocky, Meek Mill, YG, and Playboi Carti.
+Post Malone, Lil Wayne, Cardi B, and Lil Uzi Vert, among others, performed at the 2018 show, while Chance the Rapper, Young Thug, Lil Baby, Future, A$AP Rocky, Meek Mill, YG, and Playboi Carti were part of the 2019 show.

-Hard rock band Guns N' Roses played a sold-out show on August 19, 2021, as part of their 2020 Tour.
+Hard rock band Guns N' Roses played a sold-out show on August 19, 2021, as part of their We're F'N' Back!
+Tour.
+The show grossed over $3.4 million and was attended by 21,950 patrons.